MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHideDefaultThemes.md

 > This cmdlet was named **Set-HideDefaultThemes** until the December 2017 release of the SPO Management Shell.
 We recommend that you use the latest version of the PowerShell cmdlets.

 > [!TIP]
 > Allows you to hide or show **ALL** default themes, no any particular ones.

 > [!NOTE]
-> This cmdlet hides default themes on **Modern Sites**.
-You cannot hide default themes on Classic Sites.
+> This cmdlet hides the default themes on **Modern Sites**.
+You cannot hide the default themes on Classic Sites.

 ## EXAMPLES